-Chelsea, Atletico Madrid and Manchester United are the last three sides to hoist the trophy, with the added incentive that winners receive a spot in the Champions League the season after.
+Chelsea, Atletico Madrid and Manchester United are the last three holders of the trophy, which is testament to the competition’s growing prestige with the added incentive of a Champions League place for the champions.

 Fans will be keen to soak up as much football as possible throughout the season, but how can you tune in for the Europa League showpiece game?

 RadioTimes.com has rounded up everything you need to know about how to watch the Europa League final on TV and online.

 The Europa League final will take place on Friday 21st August 2020.

 It will kick off at 8pm, giving it a primetime slot the jump-start the weekend.

 The Europa League final will take place at the RheinEnergieSTADION in Cologne, Germany.

 The match was initially supposed to be held at Stadion Energa Gdansk, Poland, with a maximum capacity of 41,000.